psrenergy-docs/sddp-release-notes/docs/sddp17.3.md

 ## Fixed bugs

 * Model
-  * fixed investment cuts for OptGen for probabilistic dynamic reserve and batteries (in the typical days representation)
+  * Fixed investment cuts for OptGen for probabilistic dynamic reserve and batteries (in the typical days representation)

 # SDDP 17.3.1rc3